binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 ## 4. SSM Risks that Solution Causes {#web-applications-risks-that-solution-causes}

 More than often, when there is an increase of security, this causes an increase of confidence.
 Increased confidence is a weakness in itself, along with the fact that it brings with it other vulnerabilities.
-The more you know, the more vulnerable you are.
+The more you know, the more you need to be aware of how vulnerable you are.

 ### Lack of Visibility